 In my earlier guide- ‘Introduction to Gutenberg,’ I have shared some exciting characteristics of Gutenberg.

-So, let’s start to step by step guide on creating a new article in WordPress using Gutenberg.
+So, let’s start step by step to create a new article in WordPress using Gutenberg.

-- Go to posts section from your site Dashboard.
+- Go to the posts section from your site Dashboard.

 - Click on Add New to create/write a new article.

 - Enter the Title for the new post in the Title Box indicating ‘Add Title.’